Israel Public Transportation – Sheruts & Taxi Services

 If you hail a cab from the street, there should not be an additional 4.80 added to the final fare.
 Only the 11.50 starting price.
 4.80 should only be added if your called to order a cab.
 Actually the way to work around that is by ordering through Gett during certain non-peak hours. (see Gett’s pricing schedule).
 I don’t work for Gett but I use it often and part of the reason is because it gives me recourse if they try to add charges that don’t belong.
 In a weeks time, I’ve had 3 different charges removed from my credit card.
 It really does work.
 The other thing about Gett is that if you enter the address, it will show up on the drivers phone and he has the option of using the GPS to take the route.
 Another thing I’ve done in the past to make sure that the driver stays on track in an area that I”m not familiar with is to enter the address on my phone and instruct the driver on the route that I’d like to take.
 All of these methods have saved me much money.
 Lastly, make sure to always as for the receipt.
 Even when using Gett.
 Gett will only refund a discrepancy when you email them a copy of the receipt.
 It’s also useful if you need to dispute the charge with the Taxi station or if you intend to take it to the Ministry of Transport.
 That’s it for now.
 I hope this information will help fellow cab riders.
 Thanks.

-We took a cab we took in the Sinai some years ago.
+We took a cab in the Sinai some years ago.
 It was hot!
-Seven people were crammed into, and their luggage piled high, in an 8 seater Mercedes taxi (stretch limmo style, model year - circa '70s) - like the ones they used to use in Israel before they started using vans.
+Seven people were crammed into an 8 seater Mercedes taxi and their luggage piled high (stretch limmo style, model year – circa ’70s).
+They used to use those models in Israel too before they started using vans.
 The windows were closed because of the dust.
 We asked the driver to switch on the air-conditioner so we could get some relief from the mid-day, mid-summer, Egyptian desert sun.
-The driver responded by reaching into the glove compartment and said "Here is the air-conditioner" and he handed us the crank to open the window!
+The driver responded by reaching into the glove compartment and said “Here is the air-conditioner” and he handed us the crank to open the window!